Dhaulagiri Circuit Trek

 • Accommodation: Tea House

-Many more villages to see and enjoy today until we reach Muri, which is a village inhabited by Magar people.
-On the way across the river again and ascend through forests to reach a ridge above.
+Today, there are many more villages to see and enjoy until we reach Muri, a village inhabited by Magar people.
+On the way across the river again, ascend through forests to reach a ridge above.
 More river crossings and another bit of a climb bring you to the ridge where Muri is situated.

 Day 5: Muri to Boghara